Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 The random One Time Code used for transaction validation appear in Events in the `txValidationDEBUGNewDigitSet` field (underlined with a red line in this screenshot example)

-We can also check the random One Time Code securely embedded in the generated circuit in the api_garble logs and see that it match the event mentioned field below.
+We can also check the random One Time Code securely embedded in the generated circuit in the api_garble logs and see that it matches the event mentioned field below.

 ![garble result ex ](./fig/garble_log_OTC.png)

->In this example the one time code value is 81 i.e.  0x0801 in Events and [8, 1] in api_garble logs.
+In this example the one time code value is 81 i.e. 0x0801 in Events and [8, 1] in api_garble logs.

+> remark: it is important to mention that the number of digits used for transaction validation is not limited and can be easily configured (in upcoming TTVP APIs).

 The two generated garbled circuit cids to evaluate  appears in Events `NewGarbledIpfsCid`  (also underlined with red line)

 In this example, the two respectives cids value are "QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww","QmYKMiVWKKG5aYnHKp8shSVGLKCejv2jYCePZ6skkdaVhx"

-> matching respectively the pgarbled.pb.bin & packmsg.pb.bin we will evaluated on the next step
+> matching respectively the pgarbled.pb.bin & packmsg.pb.bin we will be evaluated on the next step

 ### 2.3 Copy the hashs of the two generated display garbled circuits (ready to be avaluated)

->remark: actually the display circuit is composed of two subcircuits on for the display of transaction message and another which securely embed the one time code.
+>remark: actually, the display circuit is composed of two subcircuits on for the display of transaction message and another which securely embed the one time code.

->there is also another circuit that will display the random pinpad that we do not evaluate to make this demo more simple at this stage
+>there is also another circuit that will display the random pinpad that we do not evaluate to make this demo simpler at this stage